Feed the Future Innovation Lab for Horticulture

 Collaborating across borders for research: Our work along the horticulture value chain

 The Horticulture Innovation Lab has supported collaborations with more than 200 organizations and universities on projects for smallholder farmers around the world.
-In the program’s first 5 years, these partnerships trained more than 38,000 individuals, including more than 14,000 farmers who improved their farming practices.
+In the program’s first 9 years, these research teams also trained more than 50,000 individuals, including 18,000 farmers who improved their farming practices.

-Most projects include partners from a U.S. university and from an organization in a developing country in Africa, Asia or Latin America, according to the U.S. government’s “Feed the Future” global food security strategy.
+Most projects include partners from a U.S. university and from an organization in an emerging economy in Africa, Asia or Latin America, according to the U.S. government’s “Feed the Future” global food security strategy.
 The program’s research projects span the horticultural value chain:

 - Seed systems and germplasm